ECP-WarpX/impactx/docs/source/usage/parameters.rst

 * ``geometry.prob_relative`` (positive ``float``, unitless) optional (default: ``1.0``)
     By default, we dynamically extract the minimum and maximum of the particle positions in the beam.
     The field mesh is expanded, per direction, beyond the physical extent of particles by this factor.
-    For instance, ``0.1`` means 10% more cells above and below the beam for vacuum; ``1.0`` means twice as many cells as covered by the beam are used, per direction, for vacuump padding.
+    For instance, ``0.1`` means 10% more cells above and below the beam for vacuum; ``1.0`` means twice as many cells as covered by the beam are used, per direction, for vacuum padding.

 * ``geometry.prob_lo`` and ``geometry.prob_hi`` (3 floats, in meters) optional (required if ``geometry.dynamic_size`` is ``false``)
     The extent of the full simulation domain relative to the reference particle position.